 - Handheld Tails lends itself to being a handheld Tails VoIP device.
 See VoIP support (#5709).
 Tails may already work fine on the standard x86 pocket-sized OQO and Sony UX computers (testing needed, everything is likely to work fine except we don't know if there is a driver for the inbuilt 3G modem).
 One could then also install mumble+onioncat and setup their own pocket-sized Tails VoIP device with some manual effort

-#7 Updated by sajolida about 4 years ago
+#7 Updated by sajolida over 4 years ago

 This thread suggests that it is already possible to run Tails on some x86 tablet: